Skip to content

 GitHub Actions CI Tests

 Before your pull request can be merged, all GitHub Actions Continuous Integration (CI) tests must pass.
-These tests include linting, unit tests, and other checks to ensure that your changes meet the quality standards of the project.
-Make sure to review the output of the GitHub Actions and fix any issues
+These tests include linting, unit tests, and other checks to ensure your changes meet the project's quality standards.
+Review the output of the GitHub Actions and fix any issues.

 Reporting Bugs